Saitama-Shintoshin Station: Lines

-Saitama-Shintoshin Station is served by the Keihin-Tōhoku Line, Takasaki Line, and Tohoku Main Line (Utsunomiya Line), and lies 28.7 km from Tokyo Station.
+Saitama-Shintoshin Station is served by the Keihin–Tōhoku Line, Takasaki Line, and Tohoku Main Line (Utsunomiya Line), and lies 28.7 km from Tokyo Station.

 Station layout

 This station has and elevated station building with two ground-level island platforms serving four tracks.
 The station has a Midori no Madoguchi ticket office.

 Platforms

 Platform edge doors are scheduled to be installed on the Keihin-Tohoku Line platforms (1 and 2) in 2017, being brought into service on 23 September 2017.

 History

 The station opened on 1 April 2000.
+Due to not having dedicated platforms for the services, Shōnan–Shinjuku Line trains do not stop at Saitama-Shintoshin.

 Passenger statistics

 In fiscal 2019, the JR station was used by an average of 55,782 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.